 7) 인도음식을 먹기는 하겠지만 많이 먹지 않을 거예요. 날씨 더우니까 음식도 많이 매워서 많이 안 먹을래요.

-Since the weather is hot, the food is very spicy, so I will not eat much.
+I’ll eat Indian food, but not much.
+Since the weather is hot and the food is very spicy, I won’t eat a lot.

 Related Korean grammar posts :